macgregor/alexandria/README.md

 It can be configured to look in multiple directories if needed.

 ## Metadata
-Alexandria relies on metadata in the markdown files to know where to publish the converted files.
+Alexandria relies on metadata in the markdown files to know where to publish the convertedPath files.

 ```markdown
 <!--- alexandria